 The ‘Linking in EU Resettlement’ project

-The project began in September 2011 and runs until November 2012 and aims to strengthen the expertise of European practitioners in all stages of the resettlement and integration process by building a network of resettlement practitioners and actors.
+The project began in September 2011 and ran until January 2013 and aimed to strengthen the expertise of European practitioners in all stages of the resettlement and integration process by building a network of resettlement practitioners and actors.

-It focuses on the reception and integration of refugees at the local level and linking the pre-departure and post-arrival phases in order to make resettlement more successful.
-National, regional and local governmental authorities, NGO and civil society representatives will be able to connect and share knowledge and best practice in resettlement.
+It focused on the reception and integration of refugees at the local level and linking the pre-departure and post-arrival phases in order to make resettlement more successful.
+National, regional and local governmental authorities, NGO and civil society representatives were able to connect and share knowledge and best practice in resettlement.

-A wide range of activities are and will be organised, including national multi-stakeholder meetings in most of the individual member states and a number of local practitioners’ trainings.
-The project also aims to pilot innovative activities in resettlement including - but not limited to - initiatives involving private sponsorship, arts and media.
+A wide range of activities were organised, including national multi-stakeholder meetings in most of the individual member states and a number of local practitioners’ trainings.
+The project also aimed to pilot innovative activities in resettlement including - but not limited to - initiatives involving private sponsorship, arts and media.

 Towards an EU Resettlement Practitioners Network